jjulianprin/FlaskProject/README.md

 # FlaskProject

-This is a lab where a web page was developed using python and flask, using a Amazon Linux Instance from EC2 and a relational database (MySQL) from AWS.
+This is a lab where a web app was developed using python and flask at application layer.